Dialogues in Asian American Theology and Ministry

 Being Asian American Theologically

-In this lecture Dr. Lee poses being Asian American theologically as a critical vocation of Asian American churches, beyond being so culturally and socially.
-Without receiving and owning this core calling, Asian American churches too easily can fall into the temptation of being merely a community center, squandering our unique and crucial place in American Christianity.
-Being Asian American theologically involves an interdisciplinary task that is dynamic and fluid, always attending to the move and work of God in our communities.
+In this presentation, Dr. Lee proposes a critical vocation for Asian American churches beyond cultural and social expressions—namely, being Asian American theologically.
+Without receiving and owning this core calling, Asian American churches too easily fall into the temptation to be merely a community center, squandering our unique and crucial place in American Christianity.
+Being Asian American theologically involves an interdisciplinary task that is dynamic and fluid, always attending to the movement and work of God in our communities.

 Dr. Daniel D. Lee serves as the founding academic dean of the Center for Asian American Theology and Ministry and assistant professor of Theology and Asian American Studies at Fuller Theological Seminary.
 An ordained Presbyterian minister, he has served in a number of ministry contexts, including campus ministry, chaplaincy, Korean immigrant church, pan-Asian ministry, and multi-ethnic churches.
 He is also the author of Doing Asian American Theology: A Contextual Framework for Faith and Practice (IVP Academic), Double Particularity: Karl Barth, Contextuality, and the Asian American Theology (Fortress), and various book chapters and articles.